aridjayarecipes/cutesrecipes.web.app/content/post/2493-how-to-make-perfect-spicy-cabbage-rolls.md

 recipeinstructions:
 - "Take whole cabbage leaves and wash them properly"
 - "Now boil water in a big vessel, add the cabbage leaves and let them cook a little"
-- "Cook them, until it changes it&#39;s colour and becomes little soft, then take them out in a strainer"
+- "Cook them, until it changes it's colour and becomes little soft, then take them out in a strainer"
 - "On the other hand prepare the stuffing, gather all the ingredients at one place like chopped onions, garlic, ginger, green chilli, tricolour bell peppers, oregano, chilli flakes and italian seasoning"
 - "Heat butter in a pan and first put garlic, saute for few seconds, then add ginger and green chilli, saute again for few seconds, then add onions, saute for a minute, then add moong sprouts, saute for 2 - 3 minutes"
 - "Now add tricolour bell peppers, mix nicely, cook for 2 - 3 minutes, then add salt, oregano, chilli flakes and italian seasoning"